gracefulife/clova-developer-guide/en/Design/Design_Guideline_For_Extension.md

 #### Custom slot type {#CustomSlotType}

-The custom slot type defines information type specialized to the domain of the provided service (extension) and is mainly comprised of proper nouns or nouns.
+The custom slot type is an information type specialized to the domain of the provided service (extension) and is mainly comprised of proper nouns or nouns.
 For the aforementioned utterance, the "OrderPizza" intent must identify the relevant information (slot) for the pizza type from user utterance, but there is also a high possibility that the pizza type expressions will be used only in services related to pizza.
 Therefore, you can define a custom slot type like "PIZZA_TYPE" and declare various items in "PIZZA_TYPE", such as "pepperoni pizza," "combination pizza," and "cheese pizza," which can be ordered from the pizza delivery service.

 In a sentence however, these items can be expressed in various ways with a same or similar meaning.
 "Barbecue pizza" has the same meaning as "BBQ pizza" and long names, such as "shrimp golden crust pizza," may be shortened to "shrimp gold-crust pizza."
 Therefore, there is a need to not only declare the items classified by the concept, but also the representative term in each item and its synonyms when declaring custom slot types.
 This allows for converting the various synonyms used in the user utterance to the representative term during the recognition process and helps to receive a unified value of information under a similar concept for when the extension is handling the intent.

 Once the slot type is defined in this way, you must define the name of the slot to be used in each intent and declare its slot type.
-For example, you can declare a "pizzaType" slot for the pizza type information and "pizzaAmount" for the pizza cost for the "OrderPizza" intent and designate the "PIZZA_TYPE" custom slot type predefined to each slot and the CLOVA.NUMBER built-in slot type from the library.
+For example, you can declare a "pizzaType" slot for the pizza type information and "pizzaAmount" for the number of pizza for the "OrderPizza" intent and designate the "PIZZA_TYPE” you defined as a custom slot type and CLOVA.NUMBER predefined built-in slot type to the slots respectively.

 ###  Sample utterances {#UtteranceExample}
 You can list various sample of user utterances when defining the intent.
 These sample become the base data necessary for Clova to recognize diverse user expressions with similar intentions and can be used for identifying the location of the aforementioned slot within user utterance.
 Well written sample utterances help to build a strong interaction model for user intention recognition.
 When writing sample utterances, it is highly recommended that you follow the recommendations below: